Loyft/Loyft.github.io/_posts/2021-05-23-get-tweets-from-a-user.md

                                     exclude_replies="true",
                                     include_trs="true")

-# Call the get_tweets function and provide an username as parameter
+# Call the get_tweets function and provide an username as argument
 get_tweets('elonmusk')
 ```